 NIBC is a Dutch bank that offers corporate and consumer banking activities.
 The corporate banking arm covers a combination of advice, financing and co-investment activities, whereas the consumer banking department focuses primarily on residential mortgages and online retail saving deposits in Belgium, Germany and The Netherlands.[i]
 NIBC held €23,042 million assets as of the end of 2015.[ii]

 NIBC’s sustainability policy excludes financing the manufacture, use, trade, stockpile or service of highly controversial weapons.
 NIBC considers nuclear weapons to be highly controversial weapons.
-NIBC uses the following definition of nuclear weapons: “For the purpose of this policy, the term nuclear weapon includes the weapon as a whole, as well as its key component parts, specifically designed to form part of the nuclear weapon (e.g. nuclear warheads, missiles carrying the warheads, tailor-made electric/electronic systems, enriched plutonium / uranium, specifically designed engines and guidance systems).
-Submarines that are designed to launch nuclear missiles are also considered a key component of nuclear weapon production.
-Services such as testing and maintaining / upgrading of nuclear weapons qualify as servicing nuclear weapons and therefore are also excluded from financing.”[ii]
+NIBC uses the following definition of nuclear weapons: “the term Nuclear weapon includes the weapon as a whole, as well as its key component parts, specifically designed to form part of the nuclear weapon (e.g. nuclear warheads, missiles carrying the warheads, tailor-made electric/electronic systems, enriched plutonium / uranium, specifically designed engines and guidance systems).
+The ballistic missile submarines which are specifically designed to launch nuclear missiles are also considered to be a key component part of the nuclear weapons in the sense of this policy.
+Services such as testing and maintaining / upgrading of nuclear weapons qualify as servicing nuclear weapons and therefore are also covered by the armament policy criterion.”[iii]

 Send this email!